-Ends Policy: Intercity Transit Authority, staff, and the public will have access to clear and comprehensive information related to the transportation needs of our Public Transportation Benefit Area.
+End Policy - Intercity Transit Authority, staff, and the public will have access to clear and comprehensive information related to the transportation needs of our Public Transportation Benefit Area.

-Goal 2: Provide outstanding customer service.
+Goal 2 - Provide outstanding customer service.

-Ends Policy: Customers and the community will report a high level of satisfaction.
+End Policy - Customers, staff and the broader community will report a high level of satisfaction.

-Goal 3: Maintain a safe and secure operating system.
+Goal 3 - Maintain a safe and secure operating system.

-Ends Policy: Focus on continual improvement for the safety and security of all customers, employees, and facilities.
+End Policy - Focus on the continual improvement for the safety and security of all customers, employees and facilities.

-Goal 4: Provide responsive transportation options within financial limitations.
+Goal 4 - Provide responsive transportation options within financial and staffing limitations.

-Ends Policy: Customers and staff will have access to programs and services that benefit and promote community sustainability focused on serving the mobility needs and demands of our community.
+End Policy - Customers and staff will have access to programs and services that benefit and promote community sustainability, focused on serving the mobility needs and demands of our community.

-Goal 5: Integrate sustainability into all agency decisions and operations to lower social and environmental impact to enhance our community.
+Goal 5 - Integrate sustainability into all agency decisions and operations to lower social and environmental impact to enhance our community and support the Thurston County Regional Climate Mitigation Plan.